leprekon91/AES14/README.md

 See deployment for notes on how to deploy the project on a live system.
 First, create the database by running the test.sql script on your mysql server.
 This will create a database named 'test', and fill it with mock data.
 Next, clone this repository and build with your IDE of choice.
-Finally, you can run the server-side by running Server.main() run configuration.
+Finally, you can run the server-side by running server.control.Server.main() run configuration.
 The client-side is ran by client.control.start.main().

 ### Prerequisites

-What things you need to install the software and how to install them
+You will need a JDK that supports JavaFX to run the GUI application and a mysql-connector library for java.

 ```
 Give examples